In the USA, roughly one third of food is wasted; in Massachusetts, one in ten individuals are food insecure.

 What We Do

-At the Heat-N-Eats Program, volunteers work in Annenberg’s kitchens to repurpose leftover food into meals with dignity – balanced meals of complementing proteins, starches and vegetables.Completed meals are then picked up by Food for Free and shared with families in the surrounding area.
+At the Heat-N-Eats Program, volunteers work in Annenberg’s kitchens to repurpose leftover food into meals with dignity – balanced meals of complementing proteins, starches and vegetables.Completed meals are then picked up by Food for Free and shared with individuals and families in the surrounding area.

 How To Help